Filmhydra

 โ€œThereโ€™s got to be more to it than that,โ€ says Isaac.
 And, well, there is.

-Letโ€™s step back for just a moment.
 If you have a niece who has enough psychological problems that she requires a live-in caretaker, you would hire a nurse.
-Not someone like Isaac, an unemployed drifter recovering from accident-related memory loss.
+You would not hire Isaac, an unemployed drifter recovering from accident-related memory loss.
 And this is perhaps what Isaac is thinking as well, but he needs the $200 so he goes along with it.

-And yes, thereโ€™s more to it than that.
-There are specific stipulations, conditions, and limitations, especially around Isaacโ€™s freedom of movement.
+Then Issac finds out why Barret isnโ€™t seeking out professional help, because the working conditions are bizarre โ€” especially around Isaacโ€™s freedom of movement, which is limited by a locked vest chained to the floor.
+Thatโ€™s not the only worry, though.
 When Olga has more lucid moments, she tells him stories that make Isaac wonder if Barret had a more sinister reason for hiring him instead of a qualified nurse.

 Isaac sits and waits